What Is Capacity Building? How Does It Fit Into Implementation Science?

 - Defining and supporting a positive org culture

-- Identifying the rules, habits, mindsets, policies, and practices that are most aligned with your future best organizational selves and keeping them (and losing the rest)
+- Identifying the rules, habits, mindsets, policies, and practices that are most aligned with your future best organizational selves and embracing them (while losing the rest)

 Side note: Many ACJI Academy Alumni report a better understanding of their selves, too.
 While our program focuses on justice and human services fields, many of the concepts translate across all industries and even into homes.
 Need to get everyone to agree on dinner?
 We have a tool for that.